 California Naturalist Program

-Note: the 2013 California Naturalist Program is full, applications are no longer being accepted.
+Note: the application deadline for the 2014 California Naturalist Program was February 28, applications are no longer being accepted.

 - Foster a committed corps of volunteer naturalists and citizen scientists trained and ready to take an active role in natural resource conservation, education, and restoration

 - Provide training, in collaboration with local sponsoring institutions, for adult environmental stewards through an adaptable outdoor and in class curriculum which can be easily applied in a variety of settings

 - Engage adults in interactive learning which provides them with scientific literacy and critical thinking skills

 Student Learning Outcomes: